 4. Blow bubbles

 Nothing delights 1 year olds more than popping bubbles.
-Stick to a simple bottle of bubbles like this, or make plenty with a small bubble machine.
-I got this bubble machine which makes awesome bubbles for a long time.
+Stick to simple bottles of bubbles or make plenty with a small bubble machine.
+A machine makes awesome bubbles for a long time (plus you don’t get tired from blowing bubbles).

 5. Play with a ball

 Playing with a ball is so versatile.
 Roll a ball back and forth to one another.
-If your 1 year old is able, encourage him to kick or throw the ball as well.
-You can also teach him to throw the ball into a set place, like into a basket.
+Encourage your 1 year old to kick or throw the ball as well.
+And you can also play “basketball” and teach him to throw the ball into a set place, like a laundry basket or paper bag.

 6. Play with a balloon

-Like a ball, a balloon makes for fun play with a 1 year old.
+Like a ball, a balloon makes for fun play.
 If the balloon still has helium, attach a weight to the string so the balloon floats to your child’s head level.
 He’ll have a blast hitting the balloon and waiting for it to come right back.

-If the balloon is deflated, cut the string off and have your child toss it in the air and catch it.
-The air in the balloon makes for a slow fall—and an easier catch—for your 1 year old.
+If the balloon is deflated, cut the string off and have him toss it in the air and catch it as it floats down.
+The air in the balloon makes for a slow fall—and an easier catch—for him.

 7. Look at photos and paintings

 You likely have walls and surfaces filled with picture frames and artwork.
-Carry or show your child the different images throughout your home.
-Explain who the people are in the pictures, or what the artwork is all about.
+Carry or show your toddler the different images throughout your home.
+Explain who the people are in the pictures or what the artwork is all about.

 An alternative is to flip through albums (remember those?) and share old photos of loved ones.
 He’ll enjoy looking at people—familiar and new.